soscripted/sox/README.md

 The SOX userscript adds a bunch of **optional** features to all sites in the Stack Exchange network.
 These can be toggled on or off from an easy to use control panel (see screenshot below).

+Note: This project has no relation to Stack Overflow or Stack Exchange; it is simply a userscript that enhances the sites!

 ##Installation & Requirements

 1. Install [Greasemonkey](http://www.greasespot.net/) (for Firefox), [Tampermonkey](http://tampermonkey.net/) (for Chrome), or [NinjaKit](https://github.com/os0x/NinjaKit) for Safari.
 These are userscript managers that *must* be installed in order for this to work, as the script relies on certain `GM_*` functions in order to save your settings!